pl80tech/pl80tech.github.io/Self-Driving-Car-Nanodegree.md

 | PID Control            | [![alt text][P8_output]](http://www.youtube.com/watch?v=zLosrupTjGo) |
 | Real Self-Driving Car  | To be updated soon |

-The details can be found in writeup report for each project.
+The details (with more description and video) can be found in writeup report for each project.